An Early History of Online Gambling Sites

 Gambling Sites Start in 1996

 As far as a confirmed first, this title most likely belongs to Intertops.com.
-As you can learn in our article on the history of Intertops they accepted the first ever online sports bet on January 17, 1996.
-Interops enjoyed first mover advantage much of this year for sports.
-The only other significant player to enter the market in 1996 was Australian licensed centrebet.com.
-Casinos on the other hand had much competition in 1996.
+As you will learn in our article on the history of Intertops, they accepted the first ever online sports bet on January 17, 1996.
+The company enjoyed first mover advantage much of this year for sports.
+The only other significant player to enter the market in 1996 was Australian-licensed centrebet.com.
+Casinos, on the other hand, had considerable competition in 1996.

-While there were far too many casino websites launched in 1996 to cover these, I'll mention the most significant two.
-The first was a casino named Gaming Club powered by what would soon become Microgaming.
-The second was Intercasino powered by what would soon become Cryptologic.
+While there were far too many casino websites launched in 1996 to cover them all, we will mention the major two.
+The first was a casino named Gaming Club, powered by what would soon become Microgaming.
+The second was Intercasino, powered by what would soon become Cryptologic.

 1996 was a lucky year.
-Of the six companies mentioned all are still in business.
-That's the two sportsbooks, two casinos and MicroGaming and Cryptologic which remain casino software providers.
+Of the six companies mentioned, all are still in business: the two sportsbooks, two casinos, MicroGaming, and Cryptologic, which remain casino software providers.
 The latter today power a large number of gambling sites.

 1997 Gambling Sites

 WSEX.com was the most popular gambling site launched in 1997.
-This site grew popular because their co-founder Jay Cohen went on to be the first person ever convicted of violating the United States Federal Wire Act of 1961 for operating a sportsbooks where gambling was legal.
-He operated from Antigua but as US citizen who took bets from US players was found guilty.
-He sentenced to 21 months in prison, serving almost 18 before his release in March 2004.
+The site grew popular because the co-founder, Jay Cohen, went on to become the first person ever convicted of violating the United States Federal Wire Act of 1961 for operating a sportsbook where gambling was legal.
+He operated from Antigua; as a US citizen who took bets from US players, he was found guilty and sentenced to 21 months in prison.
+He served almost 18 of them before being released in March of 2004.

-During his prison stay, there was huge uproar from the gambling community that Jay Cohen was wrongly imprisoned and as a sign of support WSEX became one of the most popular online gambling sites.
-Also after his release, Cohen assisted Antigua in an ongoing World Trade Origination (WTO) complaint against the United States for their violations of fair trade agreements.
-However like the John Mellencamp song tells, unfortunately authority always wins.
-WSEX was once one of the most trusted gambling websites in the business.
-More than a decade after their launch they began feeling the financial effects, US legal hassle and fund seizures.
-Eventually backed up in a corner and in ton of debt they turned rogue.
-This is for sure a sportsbook to avoid these days, as they are years late on payout requests.
+During his prison stay, there was a huge uproar from the gambling community that Jay Cohen was wrongly imprisoned; as a sign of support, WSEX became one of the most popular online gambling sites.
+Also after his release, Cohen assisted Antigua in an ongoing World Trade Organization (WTO) complaint against the United States for their violations of fair trade agreements.
+However, like the John Mellencamp song says, unfortunately authority always wins.
+WSEX was once among the most trusted gambling websites in the business.
+More than a decade after their launch, they began feeling the financial effects of the US legal hassle and fund seizures.
+Eventually, backed in a corner and in tons of debt they turned rogue.
+This is for sure one sportsbook to avoid these days, because they are years late on payout requests.

 1998 Gambling Sites

-Quite interesting is that many of the UK bookmakers showed no signs of interest in embracing the internet during 1998.
-As our history of Ladbrokes mentions, they waited all the way to 2000 to come online.
-The only UK brick and mortar to embrace the internet in the 1990's you can read about in our article on William Hill History.
-There was however UK companies starting gambling sites in 1998, the first of which was called BetOnline and is now known as BlueSquare.
+Quite interesting is that many of the UK bookmakers showed no signs of interest in embracing the Internet during 1998.
+As our history of Ladbrokes mentions, they waited all the way until 2000 to come online.
+The only UK brick and mortar to embrace the Internet in the 1990's is found in our article on William Hill history.
+UK companies started gambling sites in 1998, the first of which was called BetOnline: now known as BlueSquare.
 It's important not confuse their history with the history of BetOnline.com.
 The latter is a US betting site from a more modern era while the former was a UK betting site from 1998.

-Outside poker, 1998 was mostly a year that seen US facing online betting sites popup like wildflower.
-Many of these sports betting sites were merely sites that would take the bets, while local agents collected and paid in cash.
-There was however many that launched using Western Union for post up.
-One of the famous was Diamond Sports International (DSI) which was later acquired by Bookmaker/BetCRIS.
-Several others are covered in our history of justbet.cx.
-These were websites owned by the credit division of Tradewinds.
-While there were literally dozens of others worth covering, the history of sportsbook.com is a near a must read.
-These guys were one of the first to start accepting credit card deposits, a move most other sports gambling sites would follow in 1999.
+Outside of poker, 1998 was mostly a year that saw the US facing online betting sites that were popping up like wildflower.
+Many of these sports betting sites would take the bets, while local agents collected and paid in cash.
+Many that launched used Western Union for post up.
+One of the most famous was Diamond Sports International (DSI), later acquired by Bookmaker/BetCRIS.
+Several others are covered in our history of justbet.cx, websites owned by the credit division of Tradewinds.
+(As there were literally dozens of others, they cannot all be covered.)
+The history of sportsbook.com is a must read.
+These guys were among the first to accept credit card deposits, a move most other sports gambling sites would follow in 1999.

-This article was intended to give an insight into how gambling sites were started.
-I do also suggest reading our history of bet365.com (2001) to learn about the company most recreational betting sites would later model came to be.
-But if you time to read just two articles make it ours on Betfair history, and Pinnacle Sports history.
-These two sites launched in 2000 would go on to revolutionize the way the entire sports betting market worked.
-While perhaps in the future I'll write about the poker boom of 2003, this is skipping too far ahead for now.
-Consider this, if you've stopped and thought about how can't remember a day when there were no betting sites, can you also remember a day when there was no internet?
-The two have gone hand and hand, for as long as there's been an internet there's also been internet gambling.
-More to come in future articles.
-Take some time to read the articles linked, and enjoy the great history our niche has.
+While perhaps in the future we will write about the poker boom of 2003, this is skipping too far ahead right now.
+If you've stopped and thought about how you can't remember a day when there were no betting sites, you also probably don't remember a day when there was no Internet.
+The two have gone hand in hand: for as long as there's been an Internet, there's also been Internet gambling.
+(More to come in future articles.)
+Take some time to read the articles linked and enjoy the great history of our niche.